xinshuzou/xinshuzou92.github.io/_pages/about.md

 - Nov 2023 The Norwegan NanoSymposium 2023, Norwegain University of Science and Technoloy,Trondheim.
 - May 2022 Nodic Nanolab Network seminar in Sweeden, Chalmers University of Technology, Gothenburg.
 - *Nov 2020*, Seminar in Singapore, National University of Singapore (online).
-- *Oct 2019*, Seminar at Harbin Institute of Technology, Shenzhen, China.
+- *Oct 2019*, Seminar at Harbin Institute of Technology, Shenzhen.
-- *Dec 2018*, Seminar at China Academy of Engineering Physics, Mianyang, China.
+- *Dec 2018*, Seminar at China Academy of Engineering Physics, Mianyang.
-- *Dec 2017*, The 4th Academic Conferences in China Academy of Engineering Physics, Mianyang, China.
+- *Dec 2017*, The 4th Academic Conferences in China Academy of Engineering Physics, Mianyang.
-- *Oct 2017*, The 3th international workshop on laser and Ion Beams Interactions with Materials, Chengdu, China.
+- *Oct 2017*, The 3th international workshop on laser and Ion Beams Interactions with Materials, Chengdu.

 # 💻 Others